wp-plugins/osm/readme.txt

 Tags: map, OpenStreetMap, geo, KML, GPX
 Requires at least: 2.5.1
 Tested up to: 2.7.1
-Stable tag: 0.6
+Stable tag: 0.7

 Embeds OpenStreetMap maps with personal markers and routes in your blog.
 In addition to it geo meta data are added to posts and pages.

 == Description ==

-OSM is a plugin the focuses on OpenstreetMap and geo data in your blog
+OSM is a plugin the focuses on OpenstreetMap and geo data in your blog.

+* NEW!
+Shortcode generator in plugin settings
 * using shortcode to add OSM maps in your blog
 * visualize your marks in the map
 * visualize your route in the map (KML and GPX format)